DavidVentura/blog/blog/raw/mozilla-translate/POST.md

 How do you even get a file to the emulator?? `adb push` didn't have access to the app's paths, and the app didn't have access to the "general storage" (/storage/emulated/0/...)

-In the end, it was easier to implement some wacky code to download the files straight from the Github repo (.\_.) if they are not present on disk
+In the end, it was easier to download the files straight from the Github repo if they are not present on disk `(._.)`

 ```kotlin
 val base = "https://media.githubusercontent.com/media/mozilla/firefox-translations-models/main/models/prod"